VRConservation/neca/1_primer.md

 will enable Corvias to design and construct green infrastructure projects that will help MMSD meet its regulatory goals.
 The outcomes-based partnership commits the District to pay a fixed cost per gallon to Corvias, with the ultimate target of installing 8.45 million gallons of stormwater retention capacity.

- Several municipalities in California pioneered Enhanced Infrastructure Financing Districts to leverage the value of infrastructure improvements as the collateral for obtaining the resources to implement these projects.[^5] Using a technique also referred to as tax increment financing, this approach allows water agencies and municipal governments to issue bond debt for projects that will be repaid by future
+>Several municipalities in California pioneered Enhanced Infrastructure Financing Districts to leverage the value of infrastructure improvements as the collateral for obtaining the resources to implement these projects.[^5] Using a technique also referred to as tax increment financing, this approach allows water agencies and municipal governments to issue bond debt for projects that will be repaid by future